fireshark519/professional-growth-portfolio/ethical-dilemma.md

 - It **respects the dignity of the contractor** by avoiding accusations while still protecting the organization.
 - It **builds client trust** by showing that strong security measures are enforced even in transitional times.
 - It **prevents recurrence**, turning a reactive process into a disciplined, proactive security culture.

+## Spiritual Reflection

+This experience reaffirmed my commitment to Integrity and Moral Courage.
+As a disciple-leader, I see ethics not just as policy compliance, but as stewardship over the systems and data I manage.

+## Week 5 Reflection: Ethical Foresight in Future Practice

+This dilemma has helped me see that ethical leadership in IT is not limited to identifying wrongdoing—it’s about designing systems that reduce the chance for mistakes or exploitation.
+In future roles, I plan to:

+- **Prioritize automation and timing in access control**, ensuring that terminations are always paired with instant revocation of credentials.
+- **Implement early-warning systems** for unusual credential behavior, even before someone is flagged for HR-related concerns.
+- **Encourage policy reviews after every incident**, not to assign blame, but to proactively prevent recurrence.
+- **Normalize ethical conversations** within the IT team to promote accountability and foresight, especially around offboarding, data access, and vendor/client transitions.

+This assignment reinforced for me that true disciple-leaders plan with foresight, act with compassion, and protect others—even behind the scenes in system design.
+Ethical foresight is not just a professional discipline; it's a spiritual one.